umbraco/rfcs/README.md

 * Manage the risk of decisions made.
 * Have a snapshot of context for the future.

-Most changes, including small features, bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow. __Questions or discussions on more substantial changes should first be done on https://our.umbraco.com until further defined to the RFC format if one is deemed necessary.__

 Please read and respect the __[RFC Code of Conduct](https://github.com/umbraco/rfcs/blob/master/CODE_OF_CONDUCT.md)__

 ### [See Active RFCs](https://github.com/umbraco/rfcs/pulls)